froztty/Data-Streaming/README.md

 ### 4. Run the Streaming Script

-The core functionality is implemented in the `spark_streaming.py` script.
 You can run the script to start streaming and processing the data.
+There may be some .jar files needed to connect with Spark to Kafka and Cassandra.

 ```bash
 python spark_streaming.py